How to Make Beautiful Puff Pastry Apple Roses

 1. Lightly grease a muffin tray with melted coconut oil and preheat your oven to 180°C (350°F).
 Cut the lemon, squeeze out the juice, and mix it with melted coconut oil to coat the apple slices.

-2. Wash the apples, remove the cores, cut them into halves, then slice them thinly.
+2. Wash the apples, remove the cores, cut them in half, then slice them thinly.

 3. Coat the slices with the lemon juice and coconut oil.
-Soften the apple slices by microwaving them for 3–5 minutes or steaming briefly, then keep them covered until ready to use.
+Soften the apple slices by microwaving them for 3–5 minutes or briefly steaming them, then keep them covered until ready to use.

 4. Roll out the puff pastry to less than 1/8-inch thickness, cut each pack into 10 rectangles, and spread strawberry jam along the center of each.